boncheff/github_cli/README.md

 # Github CLI Interface

-This is a simple CLI written in Go that interacts with Github which (will eventually) make full use of [Github's issues CRUD API](https://developer.github.com/v3/issues/)
+This is a simple CLI written in [Go](https://golang.org/) that interacts with Github using the [Github's issues CRUD API](https://developer.github.com/v3/issues/)

-# Getting Started
+# Prerequisites

-In order to be able to run the program, you need to create a .github.yaml file in the current directory.
+In order to be able to run the program, you need to create a *.github.yaml* file in the current directory.
 This file is used to authenticate the user when talking to GitHub and has the following format:

 ```
 username: <github username>

 password: <github password>
 ```

+# Getting Started

 Currently the CLI suports the following actions:
 1. Creating new issues